 The Terra Foundation American Sources Program: Teachers Using Artworks as Primary Sources

 Discover how to use works of American art as primary source documents to address critical student skills, including analytical thinking, inquiry, and research.
 During this yearlong professional development program, you will be part of a cohort of middle and high school teachers of English, American studies, and social studies from Chicago Public Schools and suburban schools.
-This ongoing program welcomes a new group of teachers each year.
+This full PD course will be reinstated in the 2021-2022 school year.

 American Sources is generously funded by the Terra Foundation for American Art.